 Another practical way in which some of these challenges can be met is through structured (rather than informal) group work.
-For example, use sustained pair work then join pairs together into groups, or play a game which 'lands' students in pairs or groups.
+For example, use sustained pair work then join pairs together into groups, or play a game – such as Hotspot – which 'lands' students in pairs or groups.
 In a mixed-ability group, allow students to develop scenes which can be verbal or non-verbal and which can be developed to different levels by high-ability students and less able students.

 Some group-work safety nets

 - Regularly work in threes as well as in pairs, so that being in a group of three doesn't become stigmatised.

 - Establish early on that the maths won't always work, so some people will be in a group of a larger or smaller number than that suggested, again to avoid stigma.
 (Depending on how the class is working together, it can be those who aren't as confident in the drama environment that end up in a group of three when the others are in pairs.)

 - Use and value working individually as well as group work.
 Don't always end with group work.

 - Allow observers, narrators, journalists, note-takers or cartoonists in some activities.

 - Allow miming and gesture instead of dialogue in some activities.